SDGforskning/sdg-strings/SDG01_query_action_WoS.md

 TS=
 (
   (
-    (
-      (
-        ("ensure" OR "establish*" OR "propose*" OR "implement*" OR "improv*" OR "increase" OR "increasing" OR "increased" OR "better" OR "adopt*" OR "introduc*" OR "build*" OR "plan" OR "planning" OR "plans" OR "develop" OR "development" OR "attain*" OR  "achiev*" OR "improv*" OR "strengthen*" OR "increas*" OR "program*" OR "strateg*" OR "policy" OR "policies" OR "framework$" OR "initiative$" OR "law$" OR "legislat*" )
+    ("ensure" OR "establish*" OR "propose*" OR "implement*" OR "improv*" OR "increase" OR "increasing" OR "increased" OR "better" OR "adopt*" OR "introduc*" OR "build*" OR "plan" OR "planning" OR "plans" OR "develop" OR "development" OR "attain*" OR  "achiev*" OR "improv*" OR "strengthen*" OR "increas*" OR "reduce" OR "reducing" OR "decreas*" OR "avoid*" OR "prevent*" OR "combat*" OR "overcome" OR "stop*" OR "end" OR "ends" OR "ended" OR "ending" OR "remov*" OR "eliminat*" OR "eradicat*" OR "dismantl*"
+    OR "program*" OR "strateg*" OR "policy" OR "policies" OR "framework$" OR "initiative$" OR "law$" OR "legislat*" )
     NEAR/5
-            ("access*" OR "equitab*" OR "equity" OR "equality" OR "equal" OR "ownership" OR "control" OR "right$" OR "empower*" OR "inclusion" OR "affordab*" OR "pro poor" OR "inexpensive" OR "free of charge" OR "free service$" )
-      )
-      OR
         (
-        ("reduce" OR "reducing" OR "decreas*" OR "avoid*" OR "prevent*" OR "combat*" OR "overcome" OR "stop*" OR "end" OR "ends" OR "ended" OR "ending" OR "remov*" OR "eliminat*" OR "eradicat*" OR "dismantl*"
-        )
-        NEAR/5
-            ("inaccessib*" OR "barrier$" OR "obstacle$" OR "unequal" OR "inequalit*" OR "inequitab*" OR "exclusion" OR "unaffordab*" OR "expensive"
+          ("access*" OR "equitab*" OR "equity" OR "equality" OR "equal" OR "ownership" OR "control" OR "right$" OR "empower*" OR "inclusion" OR "affordab*" OR "pro poor" OR "inexpensive" OR "free of charge" OR "free service$" OR "inaccessib*" OR "barrier$" OR "obstacle$" OR "unequal" OR "inequalit*" OR "inequitab*" OR "exclusion" OR "unaffordab*" OR "expensive"
           OR "unbanked"
           )
-      )
-    )
           NEAR/15
               ("microfinanc*" OR "micro-financ*" OR "microinsurance" OR "micro-insurance" OR "microcredit" OR "micro-credit" OR "microloan$" OR "micro-loan$"
               OR "banks" OR "a bank" OR "banking" OR "bank account$" OR "digital finance" OR "mobile money" OR "electronic payments" OR "digital payment$" OR "fintech" OR "credit" OR "entrepreneurial finance" OR "loan$" OR "savings" OR "insurance" OR "payment service$" OR "transfer service$" OR "transfer funds"
               OR (("financial" OR "monetary") NEAR/1 ("resourc*" OR "opportunit*" OR "asset*" OR "servic*")) OR "financial inclusion"
+              )
         )
   )
   AND
       ("poverty" OR "the poor" OR "the poorest" OR "rural poor" OR "urban poor" OR "working poor" OR "destitute" OR "living in poverty"